Rehab-Hamdy/EA-Project/README.md

 *   `GAIsland.ipynb`: Jupyter notebook detailing the implementation of a Genetic Algorithm with an island model for MNIST digit classification.
 *   `DE_Island.ipynb`: Jupyter notebook detailing the implementation of Differential Evolution with an island model for MNIST digit classification.
-*   `final-ea-project (1).ipynb`: A comprehensive Jupyter notebook that refactors the code into a class-based structure (DataLoader, NeuralNetwork, Visualizer, StreamlitApp) and contains the full code for the Streamlit user interface, integrating GA and DE island models.
+*   `final-ea-project.ipynb`: A comprehensive Jupyter notebook that refactors the code into a class-based structure (DataLoader, NeuralNetwork, Visualizer, StreamlitApp) and contains the full code for the Streamlit user interface, integrating GA and DE island models.
-*   `pasted_content.txt`: Original project guidelines (provided for initial context, less critical for the public-facing academic README).
-*   `README.md` (or `README_v2.md`): This document, providing an academic overview and documentation for the project and its various algorithmic explorations.
+*   `README.md`: This document, providing an academic overview and documentation for the project and its various algorithmic explorations.
-*   (Potentially) `app.py`: The Streamlit application script, if extracted from `final-ea-project (1).ipynb`.
+*   `app.py`: The Streamlit application script, if extracted from `final-ea-project.ipynb`.
-*   (Potentially) `saved_models/`: A directory where trained neural network models (weights) might be saved by the Streamlit application (e.g., `ga_model.pkl`, `de_model.pkl`).
+*   `saved_models/`: A directory where trained neural network models (weights) might be saved by the Streamlit application (e.g., `ga_model.pkl`, `de_model.pkl`).

 ## 11. Academic References (Illustrative)